jl2/mandelbrot-benchmark/README.md

 The OCaml toplevel, version 4.14.1

+GNU Fortran (Debian 13.2.0-7) 13.2.0

 # Timings
 At 16000x6000 and 64 iterations

+Note: The Go and Fortran code isn't buffering output, so the timing is dominated by write() system call time 😒

 ## Clang++ Fastmath
 4.41user 0.00system 0:04.41elapsed 100%CPU (0avgtext+0avgdata 3264maxresident)k